 Pumpkin is one of the most iconic of all all the fall flavors.
-It seems that in the fall you can’t avoid pumpkin in anything – whether it is pumpkin spiced coffee, pumpkin cake, pumpkin cookies, pumpkin pie or even pumpkin chili.
+It seems that in the fall you can’t avoid pumpkin in anything – whether it is pumpkin cake, pumpkin ice cream, pumpkin cookies, pumpkin loaf cake, or even pumpkin chili.
 This recipe is for yet another pumpkin dessert – one that is simple to make and yet elegant enough to deserve a place at the Thanksgiving table.

 Making the Pumpkin Cheesecake Trifle

 To make the pumpkin cheesecake trifle extra easy I used store bought angel food cake as a base.
 I took the cake out of the package and diced it up into cubes, which were about 1/2″ to 3/4″ long.

 A sour cream pound cake or spice cake would also work as the base for this pumpkin trifle, but I like angel food cake because of its soft and airy texture.

 Then I made a simple no-bake pumpkin cheesecake filling by mixing softened cream cheese with pumpkin, sugar, pumpkin pie spice and whipped topping.
 The pumpkin and the pumpkin pie spice give the dessert its seasonal flavor and the cream cheese and whipped topping make it creamy.